ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 challenges can be expensive for clients, and there have been cases where bugs in the implementations can severely degrade client accessibility.

-Client's must install a browser extension {{PPEXT}} that acts as the Privacy Pass client in an exchange with Cloudflare's Privacy Pass server, when an initial challenge solution is provided.
+Clients must install a browser extension {{PPEXT}} that acts as the Privacy Pass client in an exchange with Cloudflare's Privacy Pass server, when an initial challenge solution is provided.
 The client extension stores the issued tokens and presents a valid redemption token